Mini split heat pumps can be installed into anything from a garage to a shed.

 Mini Split Heat Pump Installation Basics

-A mini split has a condenser unit that sits outside and a indoor unit that must be mounted.
+A mini split has a condenser unit that sits outside and an indoor unit that must be mounted.

-Once the units are set in place the refrigeration lines called a line-set needs to be run between the units.
+Once the units are set in place, the refrigeration lines called a line-set need to be run between the units.
 The thermostat wire is also run with the line-set.
 A hole is usually drilled through a wall to run the line-set between the two units.

-HVAC gauges are hooked up and a vacuum pump is used to pump out the air.
-Once the air is evacuated the unit should sit for 5-10 minutes and to be sure it holds a vacuum.
-If it doesn’t hold a vacuum there is a leak somewhere that needs to be fixed.
-Usually it is were the line-set is flared together.
-Alternatively some tech use Nitrogen to test for leaks.
+HVAC gauges are hooked up, and a vacuum pump is used to pump out the air.
+Once the air is evacuated, the unit should sit for 5-10 minutes to be sure it holds a vacuum.
+If it doesn’t hold a vacuum, there is a leak somewhere that needs to be fixed.
+Usually, it is where the line-set is flared together.
+Alternatively, some techs use Nitrogen to test for leaks.

-If there are some things that you don’t feel comfortable doing than they can always be outsourced.
+If there are some things that you do not feel comfortable doing, then they can always be outsourced.

-For example the electrical can easily be outsourced to an electrician who should have it hooked up in less than a hour.
+For example, the electrical can easily be outsourced to an electrician who should have it hooked up in less than an hour.

-Vacuuming out the line-set and checking for leaks can also be outsourced to a HVAC technician.
+Vacuuming out the line-set and checking for leaks can also be outsourced to an HVAC technician.

 Any part you can do yourself can greatly reduce cost.

-For example having a electrician run the electrical, which shouldn’t cost more than $50-$100 dollars.
+For example, having an electrician run the electrical should not cost more than 200-300 dollars.

-If you can do everything else beside one or two things the overall price will drop.
+If you can do everything else besides one or two things, the overall price will drop.